kelveden/streamfire/README.md

     streamfire-search (<your-room-id>|<your-room-alias>) <search-term>

-E.g. `streamfire myroom "some term or other"`.
-The output will be a list of all messages that match.
+E.g. `streamfire-search myroom "some term"`.
+The output will be a list of all messages that match "some term".

+### To see a transcript for a room:

+    streamfire-transcript (<your-room-id>|<your-room-alias>) [(<date>|<day offset>)]

+E.g. `streamfire-transcript myroom 2014-01-01` - transcript for 1st October 2014.
+E.g. `streamfire-transcript myroom` - transcript from today.
+E.g. `streamfire-transcript myroom 1` - transcript from yesterday.
+E.g. `streamfire-transcript myroom 2` - transcript from 2 days ago.

 Creating new messages
 ---------------------